razvanilin/ofxAwesomiumPlus/README.md

 There are two examples included in the repository:

 * **example-basic** - basic OF application loading google in a window
 * **example-binding** - using javascript functions to add functionality to the OF application (open camera and draw a string using javascript and HTML buttons)

+# Troubleshoot

+If you are getting a DWORD error make sure you include the `ofxAwesomiumPlus.h` after the other headers.
+Check [this issue](https://github.com/razvanilin/ofxAwesomiumPlus/issues/3#issuecomment-223098358) for more details.